Heinkel He 112: Hungary

 As it turns out, the He 112 B-2 was never delivered; two more of the B-1/U2s with the Jumo 210Ea were sent instead.
 On arrival in Hungary, the 7.92 mm (.312 in) MG 17 machine guns were removed and replaced with the local 8 mm (.315 in) Gebauer 1939.M machine guns, and bomb racks were added.
 The resulting fit was similar to those originally ordered by Austria.
-Throughout this time, the complaints about the engines were being addressed by continued attempts to license one of the newer 30 L (1,831 in³)-class engines, the Junkers Jumo 211A or the DB 600Aa.
+Throughout this time, the complaints about the engines were being addressed by continued attempts to license one of the newer 30 L (1,831 in3)-class engines, the Junkers Jumo 211A or the DB 600Aa.

 On 30 March 1939, the He 100 V8 took the world absolute speed record, but in stories about the record attempt, the aircraft was referred to as the He 112U.
 Upon hearing of the record, the Hungarians decided to switch production to this "new version" of the 112, which was based on the newer engines.
 Then in August, the commander-in-chief of the MKHL recommended that the 112 be purchased as the standard fighter for Hungary (although likely referring to the earlier versions, not the "112U").

 At this point, the engine issue came to a head.
 It was clear that no production line aircraft would ever reach Hungary, and now that the war was underway, the RLM was refusing to allow their export anyway.
-Shipments of the Jumo 211 or DB 601 were not even able to fulfill German needs, so export of the engine for locally built airframes was likewise out of the question.
+Shipments of the Jumo 211 or DB 601 were not even able to fulfil German needs; export of the engine for locally built airframes was likewise out of the question.

 By September, the ongoing negotiations with the RLM for the license to build the engines locally stalled, and as a result, the MKHL ordered Manfred-Weiss to stop tooling up for the production line aircraft.
 The license was eventually canceled in December.
 The MKHL turned to the Italians and purchased the Fiat CR.32 and Reggiane Re.2000.
-The latter would be the backbone of the MKHL for much of the war.
+The latter would be modified into the MÁVAG Héja, becoming the backbone of the MKHL for the early part of the war.
+From October 1942, the Messerschmitt Bf 109 (F-4 and G variants) would become the backbone of the MKHL.